WebAssembly/component-model/design/mvp/CanonicalABI.md

   `scheduler.acquire()`, run, `scheduler.release()`.
 The net effect is that the asynchronous call now executes until completion like a cooperative thread with non-deterministic (implementation-defined) interleaving.
+* To support cancellation, `async_on_block` waits on a race between the given `awaitable` and `request_cancel_begin`.
+If `request_cancel_begin` is resolved, `async_on_block` returns `True` to request cancellation (per `OnBlock` rules) without waiting on the `scheduler` lock so that control flow switches to the subtask (being careful to only do so once per subtask, per `OnBlock` rules).
+  Once the subtask blocks or resolves, `relinquish_control` will then resolve `request_cancel_end` without releasing the `scheduler` lock so that control flow switches back to `request_cancel`.
+The net effect is that subtask cancellation works just like an asychronous import call: it runs synchronously up until the subtask blocks or resolves.

 As a side note: this whole idiosyncratic use of `asyncio` is emulating algebraic effects as realized by the Core WebAssembly [stack-switching]